HazemGharib/HazemGharib/README.md

     The latest 1-day-play side project created while exploring Svelte framework

 ### [Zudo](https://zudo.herokuapp.com/)
-    A nice looking to-do Vue web app/WPA that I created for my fiance!!
+    A nice looking to-do Vue web app/WPA that I created for my wife!!

 ### [YRWO](https://yrwo.herokuapp.com/) [Knowledge transfer side project]
 <pre>A website for Yemni refugees women organization in Kuala Lumpur that was done in co-operation with